cayrusa/ShatteredAscension-Rulebook/TwilightImperium_ShatteredAscension_Rulebook.md

 * At the end of each Status Phase, each player draws a Covert Objective (without showing it).
 * Players may not have more than 2 Covert Objectives in hand.
 If they have more they must discard down to 2.
 * In the Claim Objectives step of the Status Phase, players may claim a Covert Objective if they do not also claim a Secret (or racial) Objective.
-* When executing the Secondary Ability of the Bureaucracy Strategy Card, players may draw a Covert Objective instead of gaining the Trade Good.
 * When a Covert Objective is discarded, keep it face down and shuffle it back into the deck

 ### Path of Fate (Race Specific Objectives)<a name="PathOfFate"></a>